Vyral/base-template/_posts/2024-12-18-what-s-going-on-with-the-caltrans-houses-in-south-pasadena.md

 ---
 layout: post
-title: What’s Going on With the Caltrans Houses in South Pasadena?
+title: What’s Going On With the Caltrans Houses in South Pasadena?
 date: 2024-12-18 00:00:00
 tags:
   - Real Estate